mediaexplorer74/Deepseek/README.md

 ![Windows 11 Desktop](Images/screenshot.png)

 ## Status
 - "Almost emtpy" vs extension.
-Sunject to change
+Subject to change (codename is DeepseekVS)
 - Draft / proto / not ready /work in progress
 - OpenRouter.AI API key needs to be hardcoded into "AIDialog.xaml.cs" (no settings yet!)